Edouard102/Battleship-game/README.md

 # Validator testing

-- PEP8
+- PEP 8

-No major errors were found when passing through the PEP8
+No major errors were found when passing through the PEP 8

 Errors find is
  - E501: line too long